Protopteryx: Classification

-Protopteryx is one of the most primitive known members of the group Enantiornithes.
-It appeared after Archaeopteryx, one of the most primitive birds, and Confuciusornis.
-Protopteryx is more primitive than the species Eocathayornis and Paraprotopteryx.
+Protopteryx is one of the most basal known members of the group Enantiornithes.
+It appeared after Archaeopteryx, one of the most basal birds, and Confuciusornis.
+Protopteryx is more basal than the species Eocathayornis and Paraprotopteryx.

 Discovery and geography

 Protopteryx was discovered in the Sichakou Member of the Hebei province, west of the Liaoning province.
 The formations where Protopteryx was found were the Yixian and Dageibou formations.
 The Sichakou Basin is part of the Daxinganling-Taihangshan Tectonomagmatic Belt and moves in a north-northeast direction.
 When Protopteryx was alive, the Sichakou basin was located at the Hongqiangou-Jiecangou.

 Paleobiology

 Protopteryx lived in the Jehol Biota in the Cretaceous period, which contains many of the terrestrial and freshwater vertebrate clades.
 The teeth of the Protopteryx are similar to Archaeopteryx, suggesting a similar diet.

 Feather adaptations

 Protopteryx was adapted for flying and had feathers with features similar to modern birds, as shown by its procoracoid, carina of the sternum, external tuberosity of the humerus, and deltoid crest, which suggest Protopteryx had a modern musculus supercoracoideus and pectoralis.
 Protopteryx also shares asymmetric wing flight feathers with flying birds, as well as Archaeopteryx and Confuciusornis.
 The tail feathers of Protopteryx lack of barbs and rami close to the body, suggesting a use outside of flight, such as display, thermoregulation, or sensory usage.